-- Make correct benefit payments, in a timely manner.
+- Making correct benefit payments in a timely manner.

-- Maximize investment returns on the funds of the system, with an appropriate level of risk.
+- Maximizing investment returns on the funds of the system with an appropriate level of risk.

 The Board of Trustees is the governing body of NYCERS.
 Its responsibilities include investing the assets of the retirement system, establishing the administrative budget of the system and promulgating rules and regulations necessary to carry out provisions of law.